 Both the Percy and ScanAmerica efforts were, like the AGB peoplemeter (the first peoplemeter to be used in the U.S.), unable to sustain the burn rate necessary to displace the powerful Nielsen monopoly on the measurement of television audiences in the U.S.

-Meanwhile, the refinements of databases and optimizers in Europe were catching up to the U.S. state of the art.
+Meanwhile, the refinements of optimizers in the UK, Europe, Australia and elsewhere were surpassing the U.S. state of the art.

 Media Optimization in the 90s